 Will they tell you the truth, even when they screw up?

 We make mistakes sometimes.
-It’s not easy admitted when you did something wrong, but I’d rather admit I made a mistake and move on because it’s better for everyone involved.
+It’s not easy to admit when you did something wrong, but I’d rather admit I made a mistake and move on because it’s better for everyone involved.
 Every company makes mistakes.
 What matters is how we deal with them when they come up.

 You are paying for the property management companies experience.